Clarity Act to Curb Stablecoin Yield Rewards : Reports

 Another politically sensitive issue involves restrictions on government officials engaging with the crypto industry.
 Some officials have requested provisions to deny senior officials personal crypto profits.
 The proposal has made negotiating even more complicated, as it has political implications.

 Even so, the Clarity Act is considered quite significant for the crypto market in the U.S. An earlier milestone came with the passage of the Guiding and Establishing National Innovation for US Stablecoins Act, which established rules for stablecoin issuance.
-But industry participants view that law as only part of a larger regulatory effort.
+But industry participants view that law as only part of a greater regulatory effort.

 Also Read: SEC’s Crypto Guidance Is Just the Start, Says Chair Paul Atkins